EpocDotFr/pyopml/docs/usage.rst

 Finally, you'll want to save OPML 2.0 documents you created or manipulated.
 PyOPML provides two methods:

-* :func:`opml.OpmlDocument.dump` which serializes the document to a filename or a file-like object:
+* :meth:`opml.OpmlDocument.dump` which serializes the document to a filename or a file-like object:

 .. code-block:: python